PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

         PoshTestGallery  file:///c:/code/testdir                        False         50
 ```

 This example first checks for all registered repositories.
-We wish to set the properties for multiple repositories at once (i.e the PSGallery and PoshTestGallery repositories), so we run Set-PSResourceRepository with the 'Repositories' parameter.
+We wish to set the properties for multiple repositories at once (i.e the PSGallery and PoshTestGallery repositories), so we run Set-PSResourceRepository with the `-Repositories` parameter.
 This parameter takes an array of hashtables, where each hashtable contains information for a repository we wish to set information for.
-We also use the 'PassThru' parameter to see the changed repositories.
+We also use the `-PassThru` parameter to see the changed repositories.

 ## PARAMETERS